Olympique de Marseille: Le Classique

 Le Classique is a football match that is contested between Paris Saint-Germain and Olympique de Marseille.
 The term Classique is modelled on El Clásico, contested between Barcelona and Real Madrid.
-Like all the game's major rivalries, the antipathy between PSG and Marseille extends outside the pitch.
+Akin to all the game's major rivalries, the antipathy between PSG and Marseille extends outside the pitch.
 The French clásico has a historical, cultural and social importance that makes it more than just a football game, pitching capital against province, and the traditional wealth and high culture of Paris against the industrial and cosmopolitan traditions of Marseille.
-However, this rivalry appears only in the 1990s, where it is promoted by the respective owners of PSG - Canal+, the TV channel which broadcast the Ligue 1 football matches - and Olympique de Marseile - Bernard Tapie, also owner of the sports company Adidas -, for obvious marketing reasons.
+However, this rivalry appears only in the 1990s, where it is promoted by the respective owners of PSG - Canal+, the TV channel which broadcast the Ligue 1 football matches - and Olympique de Marseille - Bernard Tapie, also owner of the sports company Adidas -, for obvious marketing reasons.
 It is sometimes seen as 'the favourite son' of French football against its enfants terribles.
-With PSG being located in the north in the French capital and Marseille located along the Mediterranean coast, the rivalry is often referred to as "the North versus the South."
-PSG and Marseille are two of just three French clubs to have won major European trophies, PSG having won the UEFA Cup Winners' Cup in 1996 and Marseille won the UEFA Champions League in 1993, and they were the two dominant forces before the emergence of Lyon at the beginning of the 21st century.
+With PSG being located in the north in the French capital and Marseille located along the Mediterranean coast, the rivalry is often referred to as "the North versus the South".
+PSG and Marseille are the only two French clubs to have won major European trophies, PSG having won the UEFA Cup Winners' Cup in 1996 as well as the UEFA Champions League in 2025, while Marseille won the UEFA Champions League in 1993.
+They were the two dominant forces before the emergence of Lyon at the beginning of the 21st century.
 However, despite their recent ups and downs, PSG and Marseille remain fierce rivals, giving this match a special atmosphere.
 "Le Classique" is also known as "Le Classico".